 4. Let the Pumpkin Dry Fully

-After the pumpkin is completely gutted and cleaned with a bleach solution, be sure to let it dry fully before carving or setting it outside.
+After the pumpkin is completely gutted and cleaned with a bleach solution, let it dry fully before carving or setting it outside.
 Mold is more likely to form if your pumpkin is still wet when you set it outside.
 Here are some pumpkin-drying tips:

 - Use a towel to dry out the inside of the pumpkin as well as you can.